 AFCIs were developed in response to an identified electrical problem causing fires in the home as noted by the Consumer Product Safety Commission and other prominent organizations.
 An AFCI provides a higher level of protection than a standard circuit breaker by detecting and removing the hazardous arcing condition before it becomes a fire hazard.

 The 2005 NEC® states that AFCIs must be placed on bedroom power and lighting circuits.
 The 2008 NEC® may expand this requirement to other areas in the home.
 As with all property protection and life saving devices, the ultimate use, beyond the Code, rests with the homeowner.
-Whether new construction or retrofit, NEMA supports that you utilize the maximum electrical protection level available to reduce the chance of an electrical fire.

 Absolutely, do you only place locks on the front door of the house?
 Just like placing locks on all external doors and windows for security reason, it is logical to request AFCI protection on all 15 and 20A branch circuits, not just those in the bedroom, to protect the entire home from an electrical arcing ignition hazard.